Onsite visitors and Virtual Reality Tours to the CECIL WILLIAMS CIVIL RIGHTS MUSEUM have opportunities to:

 Virtual Reality visitors can select any exhibit and explore its background

-architecture, but instead of being discouraged, transformed this rejection into a positive.
-He bought a drafting table, self-taught himself architecture, and designed this and two other homes; including one featured in JUNE 1977 EBONY.
+After high school, because of segregation, Cecil Williams, was unable to attend Clemson to sturdy architecture.
+Instead of being discouraged, he transformed rejection into a positive.
+He bought a drafting table, self-taught himself architecture, and in 1986, designed the museum building and two other homes; including one featured in EBONY.